 Choose one or two and move on.

-Step 2: Consider who you’re trying to reach.
+Step 2: Decide who you want to reach.

 The next step is thinking about who will help you reach those goals.
 So that you can reach them where they hang out online.